aowen-uwmad/tutorial-containers/README.md

 1. First will be information about Apptainer downloading the Docker container from DockerHub.

+2. Then, the `apt` commands run, first updating its package list, then installing the desired packages.

-2. Next, there will be the usual `pip install` output for installing the `cowsay` package, which comes from Apptainer executing the commands in the `%post` section.
+3. Next, there will be the usual `pip install` output for installing the `cowsay` package, which comes from Apptainer executing the commands in the `%post` section.

 3. Finally, assuming no errors, Apptainer will create a single standalone file